ProSource | 11/7/2015 | Project Tips

 It’s the first area guests see when they enter your home.
 Yet because we don’t spend much “at home” time in the foyer, it doesn’t always get the design attention it deserves.

 So, how can you welcome guests with an entry that creates that all-important positive first impression?

 Because entry foyers tend to be smaller than other rooms, they present a great opportunity to try a really eye-catching accent paint color, or even a textured wall covering.

 Your entry foyer is also the first area your guests will literally step onto.
-So if you’re undertaking a remodel or installing new home flooring, think carefully about whether to use it to separate your entry space, or to connect it to the spaces around it.
+So if you’re planning a remodel or scheduling an install for new home flooring, think carefully about whether to use it to separate your entry space, or to connect it to the spaces around it.

 Is a decorative tile your preference?
 Perhaps the timeless look of distressed hardwood flooring is you’re your style.
 Whatever your goal, the experts at your local ProSource Showroom can help you choose the flooring you need to achieve it.

 Designers often recommend adding a wall mirror to entry foyer décor.
 There are two reasons for this.

 First, a mirror can add the illusion of light and space to a smaller foyer.
 Second, it gives your guests the opportunity to check their reflection as they enter…and you the chance to make sure you’re looking your best before you open the door and step outside.